hashicorp/vault/website/source/api/secret/pki/index.html.md

   Useful if the CN is not a hostname or email address, but is instead some human-readable identifier.

+- `ou` `(string: "")` – Specifies the OU (OrganizationalUnit) values in the subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `organization` `(string: "")` – Specifies the O (Organization) values in the subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `country` `(string: "")` – Specifies the C (Country) values in the subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `locality` `(string: "")` – Specifies the L (Locality) values in the subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `province` `(string: "")` – Specifies the ST (Province) values in the subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `street_address` `(string: "")` – Specifies the Street Address values in the
+  subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

+- `postal_code` `(string: "")` – Specifies the Postal Code values in the
+  subject field of the resulting CSR.
+This is a comma-separated string or JSON array.

 ### Sample Payload

 ```json